Housing and Construction Defects

 - General instability

-These and other issues can greatly reduce the value of your property, pose safety risks, put you in violation of local laws and ordinances, and could mean you’ve dramatically overpaid for the materials you were given compared to what you were promised.
+These and other issues can greatly reduce the value of your property, pose safety risks, and violate local laws and ordinances.
+Based on a breach of contract, you may have overpaid for the materials provided compared to those in the construction contract.

 Recognizing and Preventing Construction Defects